Arturbl/2048/README.md

 Use your arrow keys to move the nodes.
 Nodes with the same number merge into one when they touch.
 Add them up to reach 2048!

-### TODO
-    Merging nodes:
-        * move the nodes to the first positions
-        * merge neigbours nodes
-        * after moving and merging, generate new node